Creators-Circle/Pulser/PRESS-RELEASE.md

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  "FollowMe was born out of our own experiences attempting to understand lectures and presentations.
+In a large classroom, it's not always possible to ask for clarification or help, and sometimes the instructor moves on to a new topic before you can adequately understand."

 ## How to Get Started ##
   > Describe how easy it is to get started.